microsoft/ignite-learning-paths-training-apps/apps20/demos.md

 ## SQL Azure Demo

+> 💡 You must have completed the [deployment](setup.md) before attempting to do the demo.

 - Open the SQL Database instance in the Azure Portal
 - Click through and discuss the features in the portal

 ## Key Vault Demo

+> 💡 You must have completed the [deployment](setup.md) before attempting to do the demo.

 - Open the Key Vault instance in the Azure Portal
 - Show how to create a new secret

 ## Cosmos DB DEMO

+> 💡 You must have completed the [deployment](setup.md) before attempting to do the demo.

 - Navigate to the Cosmos DB instance in the Azure Portal
 - Show the data explorer.
 The collection should be empty
 - Go to the web applications.
 Add some things to the cart